PaperCutSoftware/pdfsearch/GOPHRCON.md

   2-3 developer weeks spent writing the Go library.
 * Was used in 3 apps.
   1) Search over a user’s files stored locally on disk.
 Private
+  2) Check for terms in a PDF as it arrives.
+(Short-lived in-memory index.)
-  2) Search over a shared index stored on a bucket.
+  3) Search over a shared index stored on a bucket.
 The app writer needed the run the indexing code and search code one Google node and to store the index as a flat memory buffer.
-  3) Check for terms in a PDF as it arrives.
-(Short-lived in-memory index.)
  * In the talk we will show how we solved these problems by calling Go code.

 Development possibilities of idiomatic Go implementations
 ----------------------------------------------------------------------
 * Runs fast.
 This is a Go app that does nothing but index and search PDFs.
 It is a tiny fraction of the code in Adobe Reader.
-Therefore it can run fast
+Therefore it can run fast.
 * Can be fixed fast.
 There are heuristics in text extraction.
 These are much easier to tweek in idiomatic Go than in mature Java code.
 * Write domain specific searches.
 E.g. Extract tables from the PDFs and create indexes over tables for scientific and financial work.

 NOTES FOR REVIEWERS
 ===================
-The code that will describe in the talk, [PDF Full Text Search Engine](https://github.com/PaperCutSoftware/pdfsearch ), is referenced in the proposal above.
+The code that I will describe in the talk, [PDF Full Text Search Engine](https://github.com/PaperCutSoftware/pdfsearch ), is referenced in the proposal above.
+This is currently waiting on [UniDoc](https://unidoc.io/) to merge a [pull request](https://github.com/unidoc/unipdf/pull/75).
+We expect this to be completed before the end of June.

 This code is used in [PaperCut](https://www.papercut.com/) products.
 The PaperCut commercial code has a few modifications such as licence keys and other private data.
 Otherwise it is the same as the open source code.

-The PaperCut code runs on Windows, Mac and Unix on customer premises and on Google Cloud for PaperCut's web based products
+The PaperCut code runs on Windows, Mac and Unix on customer premises and on Google Cloud for PaperCut's web based products.

+The open source code, as released this week, is messy and reflects the circumstances under which it was created
+1) I hacked together local on-disk search as a proposal for a new feature.
+2) A product group requested in-memory search, so I hacked this on top the hacks in 1) to get this working.
+3) A product group with a cloud product needed serialization of indexes to/from `[]byte` and `io.ReadSeeker` readers for PDFs right away and I hacked this together on top of the growing mess.
+Everything worked because
+1) Most of the code comes from the 2 high-quality libraries used,
+2) The 2 libraries are linked by a simple concept, a mapping between PDF text bounding boxes and offsets in the text extacted from the libraries
+3) A lot of tests.

+PaperCut decided to open source the code so that our software product teams can work at the top of the software stack and use a simple high-value open source library for functionality.
+(This means that I will spend some time cleaning up the code over the next few weeks so product developers can use it the way I used Go libraries it is based on )

+DISCLOSURE: I am a UniDoc contributor and I wrote much of UniDoc's text extraction code.
+PaperCut uses UniDoc text extraction code to provide competitive advantage, in ways I cannot share here.
+These uses are specific to the market PaperCut sells to and are not widely useful like PDF full text search.

 BIO